-Happening cncurrently with the annual appropriations process is rulemaking.
+Happening concurrently with the annual appropriations process is rulemaking.
 After Congress passes a farm bill, the U.S. Department of Agriculture (USDA) is charged with writing the actual rules for how these programs will be implemented on the ground.
 This phase is called Administration (or Rulemaking).

 Wins for sustainable agriculture in the farm bill require vigilant attention during this phase to ensure that programs are implemented in a way that reflects the intent of Congress – and of the farmers and advocates who helped shape the bill!